 Changes in spousal maintenance due to recent tax law updates

 The most recent tax bill that went through Congress in 2017/2018 will see changes to how you would either pay or receive spousal maintenance through a court order.
-There had previously been a tax break in place for those folks who went through divorces that were finalized prior to December 31, 2018.
+There had previously been a tax break in place for those folks who went through divorces that were finalized before December 31, 2018.
 Spousal maintenance or contractual alimony payments were deductible for the spouse who had to pay them.
 The new tax law put an end to that deduction possibility, however.

 Are you eligible to receive spousal maintenance payments?

-What does minimum basic needs mean?
+What do minimum basic needs mean?

-Next, you or your child could be disabled and that may result in your being eligible to receive spousal maintenance in and of itself.
+Next, you or your child could be disabled, and that may result in your being eligible to receive spousal maintenance in and of itself.
 The physical or mental disability must be incapacitating and prevent you from working.
-Establishing a disability may require the admittance of medical records into the record and/or the testimony of a medical expert witness or vocational expert to testify to your inability to work in the national or regional economies.
+Establishing a disability may require the admittance of medical records into the record or the testimony of a medical expert witness or vocational expert to testify to your inability to work in the national or regional economies.